Interest is assessed on the amount of taxes or fees due that was not

 notices are mailed to all contributing employers each year, normally

-the Reemployment Tax Rate Notice (Form RT-20)).
-The maximum tax rate
+Reemployment Tax Rate Notice (Form RT-20)).
+The maximum tax

-the Short Time Compensation Program.
-Visit the Department's
+participating in the Short Time Compensation Program.
+Visit the

 Reemployment Tax